 There are more challenges than I anticipated when I first had the idea, which is why I am working with experienced industry professionals.
 I am trying to turn one of the biggest challenges into a positive for my customers – SETT Surf Rash Cream has been developed to European Union Regulatory standards, which are regarded as the strictest in the world.
 This means more work for me (more tests to pass, demanding requirements and extra scrutiny) but it also means that customers can have faith that the product has been developed and produced to the highest standards in terms of safety tests, product stability and so on.

-What I love about it is I have a chance to genuinely help people.
 When I talk to people about the concept and what am I trying to achieve, they get really excited about the possibilities and how it could help them – I get a real buzz from that.
 Again, it is awesome to be involved in the surf industry too, which is something I have always wanted to do.